With the help of computer analysis, a team of Wheaton scholars has uncovered a 1,200-year-old secret about an Old English poem.

 “Our team now knows that the author of ‘Christ III’ had a text that doesn’t exist anymore, that was lost hundreds and hundreds of years ago.
 We know that it was on his desk, and that he put together this more complex poem based on this material,” Drout said.

-Chauvet, who has worked on Drout’s team for two summers, aspires to become a professor of medieval literature someday.
+Chauvet, now in his second summer of working on Drout’s team, aspires to become a professor of Medieval literature someday.
 “This research is not only good for my career plans,” Chauvet said, “it’s also just really fascinating.”

 The Wheaton Lexomics team has published a number of scholarly articles on their research.
-And, last summer, Drout, LeBlanc and four students traveled to Dublin to present a hands-on Lexomics workshop to graduate students and elite Anglo-Saxon scholars at the Biennial Conference of the International Society of Anglo-Saxonists.
+Later this summer, Drout, LeBlanc and four students will travel to Dublin to present a hands-on Lexomics workshop to graduate students and elite Anglo-Saxon scholars at the Biennial Conference of the International Society of Anglo-Saxonists.